makersmakingchange/switch-adapted-remote-controlled-cartoon-car/README.md

 ### 3. How to build this device for someone else

-If you have the skills and equipment to build this device, and would like to donate your time to create the switch for someone who needs it, visit the [MMC Maker Wanted](https://makersmakingchange.com/maker-wanted/) section.
+If you have the skills and equipment to build this device, and would like to donate your time to adapt a toy for someone who needs it, visit the [MMC Maker Wanted](https://makersmakingchange.com/maker-wanted/) section.

 ## Getting Started